maxddev/installer/README.md

 ## Installation

 After a license has been purchased, clone this repository to a location on your system and then run `composer install` within the root directory of the repository.

 While installing, add the directory path to the repository to your systems PATH variable.
 This will allow the `helpflow` installer to run from anywhere within your system.

 ## Installing Helpflow

-Once you have setup the installer, simply navigate in the command line to your application and run
+Once you have setup the installer, simply navigate in the command line to the root of your application and run

     helpflow install